If you are interested in creative ways to make passive income as an artist, then you will find these 11 creative passive income ideas helpful.

 If blogging is something you’re interested in, subscribe and grab my totally free blogging course!

 Create an online art course once, sell it forever!
 For potential students to discover you and invest in your course, it helps to have a blog or a YouTube channel to market your course.
 But you could also spread the word on Instagram, Facebook, and other social media sites.

 To create a class, one way is to sign up on Skillshare.

 Skillshare is an online learning platform where people can take or share classes, and it’s a super affordable way for learners to learn.
-Skillshare is available for free for a one month trial.
-After that, the monthly package costs $15 per month.
-The annual plan is $8.25 per month or $99 per year.
-Skillshare offers classes on anything and everything.
+Skillshare is available for free for a one-month trial.

 With Skillshare, you can design your course with text and/or videos.
 You can include affiliate links within your class.
 You can set the pace and of course, the price.
 It’s super user-friendly.